bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Partly Cloudy
+- Cloudy
-- 90% humidity
+- 93% humidity
 - 6 mph wind
-- 48% cloud cover
+- 98% cloud cover
 - 42 AQI 🟩

 - 0.71 inches of rain and 0.03 inches of snow expected in the next 72 hours